SoftwareAG/c8y-docs/content/device-sdk/device-sdk-rest-bundle/device-integration.md

 #### Working with operations

-Each operation in Cumulocity IoT is cycled through an execution flow.
-When an operation is created through a Cumulocity IoT application, its status is PENDING, i.e. it has been queued for executing but it hasn't executed yet.
-When an agent picks up the operation and starts executing it, it marks the operations as EXECUTING in Cumulocity IoT.
+Each operation in {{< product-name-1 >}} is cycled through an execution flow.
+When an operation is created through a {{< product-name-1 >}} application, its status is PENDING, i.e. it has been queued for executing but it hasn't executed yet.
+When an agent picks up the operation and starts executing it, it marks the operations as EXECUTING in {{< product-name-1 >}}.
 The agent will then carry out the operation on the device or its children (for example, it will restart the device, or set a relay).
 Then it will possibly update the inventory reflecting the new state of the device or its children (e.g. it updates the current state of the relay in the inventory).
-Then the agent will mark the operation in Cumulocity IoT as either SUCCESSFUL or FAILED, potentially indicating the error.
+Then the agent will mark the operation in {{< product-name-1 >}} as either SUCCESSFUL or FAILED, potentially indicating the error.

 ![Operation status diagram](/images/rest/operations.png)